-The three-day event brought about five to six thousand Knoxvillians and tourists downtown and to the Knoxville Botanical Gardens over the weekend.
+The three-day event brought about five to six thousand Knoxvillians and tourists alike to the Knoxville Botanical Gardens and downtown Knoxville.

 Chyna Brackeen, president of Attack Monkey Productions and director of the festival, said that she considers this year’s Rhythm n Blooms a more community-centered and all-encompassing version of prior festivals.